 I’m a stand-up comic in Los Angeles, and the worst part of going to comedy shows all the time is having to hear white people complain about how hard dating is all the time.
 I don't give a shit about most people's love lives.
 That said, my own romances are of endless fascination to me, especially the messy trysts I've had overseas.
 My old job had me traveling a lot, sometimes for months at a time, all over the world.
 It gets lonely.
 Living out of hotel rooms is fun, but you crave human contact.

 It was the fall of 2009.
 I had already been in Vietnam for about a month.
 I had just scored an apartment in the heart of Ho Chi Minh City, and I was about to spend my first Thanksgiving away from America.
 By sheer luck, I happened to live on the same street as Texas BBQ, a restaurant run by an old shit-kickin’ expat that my memory has named Coy McColt.
-Coy happened to be the biggest turkey importer in Vietnam, so Thanksgiving was his Christmas.
-Twenty bucks bought you all you could eat and drink, all day and well into the night.
+Coy happened to be the biggest Turkey importer in Vietnam, so Thanksgiving was his Christmas.
+Twenty bucks bought you all you can eat and drink, all day and well into the night.

 While I devoured heaping plates of stuffing and beans, I noticed that a cute Vietnamese waitress was making eyes at me.
 She would come over and refill my beer the moment before it was empty, much to the chagrin of my two buddies who were not experiencing my level of service.
 Two hours later she upped her game, just cold gigglin’ at everything I said.
 People started to clear out, but we remained.
 Finally, my friends took off, leaving me alone at the table.
 All I knew in Vietnamese was “thanh toán tiê’n” (check please!), which I had only just learned so I could tug at my collar and say it in a Jerry Lewis voice.